-John Macfarlane reckons some yachts seem to attract bad karma and wind up forgotten, rotting away on a backwater mooring.
+Some yachts seem to attract bad karma and wind up forgotten, rotting away on a backwater mooring.
 Others lead lucky, charmed lives.
+Words and photos by John Macfarlane.

 Back in 1974 Auckland boatbuilder Chris Robertson designed and built a model of what was intended to be his next yacht, a fast 11.8m cruiser/racer.
 The inspiration came from two of his previous designs, Spectrum and Quando, but he massaged the model’s lines slightly to better suit the then popular IOR rule.